 A Cheerfully Delivered Punch to the Gut

-So for the last several years Joe and I had been communicating regularly on facebook, email and even on the phone.
-Then I noticed he had stopped doing status updates.
+So for the last several years Joe and I stayed in touch on-line.
+Then I noticed he had stopped doing status updates on facebook.
 I was busy myself so his absence didn’t register at first.
 Then one day (November 9th of last year) Joe finally posted something.
 I made a lighthearted comment about him being a stranger.
 Minutes later a message was in my inbox.
-It was a cheerfully written email that knocked the wind out of me:
+It was a cheerfully written email that stunned me.

 Since I discovered it I have gone on an all natural diet and juicing 1/2 gallon/day along with other herbs and supplements and it seems to have stabilized and even shrunk a bit.
 It has not gotten any worse or larger, but my lymph nodes are still enlarged.